 Cyber security incidents seem to be happening with increasing frequency.
 Almost daily, some of the world’s largest and most successful companies are being breached.
-As seen in this recent infographic, huge corporations, such as eBay, Myspace, Anthem and Target, have suffered significant damages from security breaches.
+Huge corporations, such as eBay, Myspace, Anthem and Target, have suffered significant damages from security breaches.
 The culprit?
 Cyber hacking.

 At first thought, you may wonder how some of these hacks are possible.
 After all, overtly successful organizations often have the best IT-based security measures that money has to buy.
 What many people fail to realize is that electronic deficiencies are sometimes not associated with major breaches.
 Instead, the issue can be a company component that is common to every organization—people.

 A primary source of cyber security failures is human error.
 People who have not received adequate training can become security liabilities for any company, regardless of its size or net worth.

 Companies may purchase the most expensive electronic security features and still fail at ensuring that their people are thoroughly prepared for a hacking attempt.
 Although many organizations have annual training in place, based on the number of cyber breaches that have occurred in recent years, the training has been insufficient.
 Tyler Cohen-Wood, an expert on cyber security who previously served as the Lead Senior Computer Forensic Examiner for the Department of Defense Cyber Crime Center, states, “In the past two years, we have seen a massive upswing in hackers breaking into some of the most highly secure corporations and stealing financial data, intellectual property, and very sensitive personal information—and it seems to be growing exponentially.”